johanguse/rd-station-business-card-generator/README.md

 - **[Zod](https://github.com/colinhacks/zod)**: A TypeScript-first schema declaration and validation library, ensuring data integrity.
 - **[Zustand](https://github.com/pmndrs/zustand)**: A minimal, yet powerful state management solution for React applications.
 - **[Testing Library](https://testing-library.com/)**: A set of utilities that allow you to test UI components in a user-centric way.
+- **[Playwright](https://playwright.dev/)**: Playwright is a framework for Web Testing and Automation.
+It allows testing Chromium, Firefox and WebKit with a single API.

 To maintain high code quality and ensure that all tests pass, we use GitHub Actions for automated testing.
 This integration streamlines our development process, allowing for more efficient and effective testing workflows.